RIVeR-Lab/river_website/content/authors/ananya-trivedi/_index.md

   - PhD Students
 ---

+## Biography

 Ananya Trivedi is a first-year PhD student in computer engineering.
 His research interests involve using numerical optimization methods for improving robustness guarantees of robotic motion planning and control algorithms through mathematical modeling and analysis of nonlinear dynamical systems under environmental, sensing and actuation uncertainties.

-A fun fact about Ananya is that his primary school used to give out grades for activities like horse-riding, karate, boxing, swimming and cooking.
+Fun fact: Ananya's primary school used to give out grades for activities like horse-riding, karate, boxing, swimming and cooking.